Visiting Iceland in the summer

 Summer is a time when there are plenty of festivals going on in Iceland – like this one here in Reykjavik.

 You’ll be able to see puffins on some parts of our coastline during summer – they visit us from April through to September.
-Then there’s the possibility for whale watching from Reykjavik.
-In fact, Iceland is one of the best places in the world to watch whales – it’s possible to see over 20 species of whale and dolphin.
+Then there’s the possibility of whale watching from Reykjavik.
+Iceland is one of the best places in the world to watch whales – it’s possible to see over 20 species of whales and dolphins.
 It’s summer when they migrate to feed in our rich waters, so this is a great time to see them.